weberstephanhd/iacman/README.md

 ### Templates

 Templates are used to define preconfigured outlines of deployment definitions.
-A template might already contain all elements possible for deployments.
+A template might already contain all elements possible for deployments, especially dependencies and their wiring with the component variation point contract.
-But it does not already define a final deployment, but a sharable part of a deployment definition.
+It does not already define a final deployment, but a sharable part of a deployment definition.
 A deployment definition might either refer to a component or a template.
 If it refers to a template, it shares the settings from the template.
-Templates might also to other templates to refine their settings.
+Templates might also refer to other templates to refine their settings.

 A template is located below the `templates` folder of a module.
 It might have a hierarchical name (for example `redis/minimal`).